How to Use Your Brand Logo in Your Email Campaigns

 However, most people don't use this precious real estate in their emails.
 Check out our guide on email footers to find out how to optimize the footer at the bottom of your emails.

-How to add an email logo in email marketing campaigns?
+How to add an email logo to email marketing campaigns

 Here we'll discuss the steps you can take to add your brand logo to the email campaigns.

-1. Set up a Sender Policy Framework (SPF), which specifies which IP addresses can send emails for the domain.
+1. Set up a Sender Policy Framework (SPF), which specifies which IP addresses can send emails to the domain.

 2. Implement Domain Keys Identified Mail (DKIM), which adds a digital signature to emails and confirms that they haven't been tampered with while in transit.